Menu

 (E)

 Technique of seeing fetal anus.
-Transducer is moved down from (A) axial section of pelvis through the urinary bladder (BL) and sacral spine to (B) the lower pelvis at the level of ischium and then (C) the tangential section of the perineum showing the anus (arrows) (Videos 2.20, 2.21).
+Transducer is moved down from (A) axial section of pelvis through the urinary bladder (BL) and sacral spine to (B) the lower pelvis at the level of ischium and then (C) the tangential section of the perineum showing the anus (arrows) (Videos 20 and 21).
 (D) Sagittal high resolution scan showing the fetal anus as an echo-poor tubular structure with central echogenic stripe (arrow).
 R, rectum.
 (E) Coronal high resolution scan showing the fetal anus (arrows) and rectum (R).

 Technique of seeing fetal anus in female fetus (16) and male fetus (17).